manhph2211/D-BETA/README.md

 This research was supported by the Google South Asia & Southeast Asia research award.

-We are thankful for the valuable work provided by this nice [repo](https://github.com/Jwoo5/fairseq-signals/tree/master/fairseq_signals) and [repo](https://github.com/cheliu-computation/MERL-ICML2024).
+We are also thankful for the valuable work provided by this nice [repo](https://github.com/Jwoo5/fairseq-signals/tree/master/fairseq_signals) and [repo](https://github.com/cheliu-computation/MERL-ICML2024).

 ## :page_facing_up: Citation